Mcdavid95/bc-los-24-postit/README.md

 12. ``` npm run client-test ``` runs the client-side test
 13. The API can be consumed with postman.

-## The API.
-The API exposes the following endpoints for consumption:
-  1. ```POST``` /api/v1/user/register.
-The API takes the following parameters name, username, email, password, phone.
-    Registers a new user.
-  2. ```POST``` /api/v1/user/loginin.
-The API takes the following parameters username, password.
-    Signs In a registered user.
-  3. ```POST``` /api/v1/group.
-The API takes the following parameters groupName, description.
-    Creates a group.
-  4. ```POST``` /api/v1/group/:groupid/user.
-The API takes the following parameters groupId(url params), userId(from decoded jwt token).
-    Adds a user to a group.
-  5. ```POST``` /api/group/:groupid/message.
-The API takes the following parameters groupId, message, priority.
-    Sends a message to a group
-  6. ```GET``` /api/group/:groupid/messages.
-The API takes groupId as parameter.
-    Retrieves Messages of a Group.
-  7. ```GET``` /api/v1/users.
-The API takes the following parameters offset and limit both pased as url query.
-    Gets all users in the application.
-  9. ```POST``` /api/v1/users/searchList.
-The API takes the following parameters username, offset(passed as url query).
-    Searches the application for a user
-  10. ```POST``` /api/v1/user/forgot-password.
-The API takes email as the parameter.
-    For Requesting for a change of password
-  11. ```POST``` /api/v1/user/reset-password/:token.
-The API takes the following parameters newPassword and confirmPassword and token which is passed from params.
-    For resetting password
-  12. ```GET``` /api/v1/user/groups.
-The API takes no parameter just JSON web token.
-    For getting every group a user belongs to
-  13. ```GET``` /api/v1/group/:groupId/users.
-The API takes groupId as parameter.
-    For getting members of a group.

-  14. ```GET``` /api/v1/group/:groupId.
-The API takes groupId as parameter.
-    For getting name of current group

 ## Test
 API test is written with ``` jasmine ``` and ``` supertest ```.
 Frontend tests is written with ``` jest ``` and ``` enzyme ```.